How can I internationalise my Linkedin prospecting?

 To illustrate, let’s take the example of my company: MirrorProfiles.
 We entered the US market in July 2023.
 Here’s what we did.

 A quick reminder about our product: MirrorProfiles is a rental service for heated, secure LinkedIn accounts, ready to use for automation.
-If you’d like to find out more, read this article.
+If you’d like to find out more about our offer and our international development plan, please read this article.

 • New York: 3 accounts